John Wayne: Dispute with Duke University

 Newport Beach, California-based John Wayne Enterprises, a business operated by Wayne's heirs, sells products, including Kentucky straight Bourbon, bearing the "Duke" brand and using Wayne's picture.
 When the company tried to trademark the image appearing on one of the bottles, Duke University in Durham, North Carolina, filed a notice of opposition.
 According to court documents, Duke has tried three times since 2005 to stop the company from trademarking the name.
 The company sought a declaration permitting registration of their trademark.
 The company's complaint filed in federal court said the university did "not own the word 'Duke' in all contexts for all purposes."
 The university's official position was not to object provided Wayne's image appeared with the name.
 On September 30, 2014, Orange County, California federal judge David Carter dismissed the company's suit, deciding the plaintiffs had chosen the wrong jurisdiction.

 Filmography

 Between 1926 and 1977, Wayne appeared in over 170 films.
-According to Quigley Polling, which has taken place every year since 1932 to find the top box-office stars, John Wayne was named the top money maker (as of 2005).
+According to Quigley Polling, Wayne was named the top money maker (as of 2005).